 The overarching conservation objectives for the site is for its designated features either to remain in or reach favourable condition.
 The ability of a designated feature to remain in or reach favourable condition can be affected by its sensitivity to pressures associated with activities taking place within or in close proximity to a protected site.

 Formal conservation advice is not currently available for this deep-sea marine reserve and will be added in due course.
-In the interim, please refer to the Conservation Objectives and Management Advice document under the relevant documentation section.
+In the interim, please refer to the Conservation Objectives and Management Advice document under the Relevant Documentation section.

-Further information on JNCC's approach used to develop conservation advice packages is available on our 'Conserving MPAs' webpage along with a Glossary of Terms used in JNCC conservation advice and a short video explaining how to use the conservation advice packages.
+Further information on JNCC's approach used to develop conservation advice packages is available on our 'Conserving MPAs' webpage along with a Glossary of Terms used in JNCC's conservation advice and a short video explaining how to use the conservation advice packages.

 Activities and Management

 Management status: Progressing towards being well managed.

 Progress is ongoing with the recommendation of fisheries management proposals and ongoing site condition monitoring work will be required in order to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.

 This site forms part of the UK's contribution to the OSPAR Commission’s network of MPAs.
 As the UK is a member of the OSPAR Commission, JNCC is committed to ensuring that the OSPAR MPA network is well-managed.